 Royston is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Royston is a city of service providers, sales and office workers, and production and manufacturing workers.
-There are especially a lot of people living in Royston who work in office and administrative support (12.05%), sales jobs (9.45%), and management occupations (9.12%).
+Overall, Royston is a city of sales and office workers, professionals, and production and manufacturing workers.
+There are especially a lot of people living in Royston who work in art, media, and design (11.96%), office and administrative support (10.84%), and sales jobs (10.28%).

-The per capita income in Royston in 2010 was $15,236, which is lower middle income relative to Georgia, and low income relative to the rest of the US.
-This equates to an annual income of $60,944 for a family of four.
-Royston also has one of the higher rates of people living in poverty in the nation, with 31.63% of its population below the federal poverty line.
+The per capita income in Royston in 2018 was $14,441, which is low income relative to Georgia and the nation.
+This equates to an annual income of $57,764 for a family of four.
+Royston also has one of the higher rates of people living in poverty in the nation, with 35.30% of its population below the federal poverty line.

 Royston is a very ethnically-diverse city.
 The people who call Royston home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Royston residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Royston include Scottish, Irish, German, and Dutch.
+Important ancestries of people in Royston include German, English, Irish, Scottish, and Italian.

 The most common language spoken in Royston is English.
-Other important languages spoken here include Spanish and Other Indo-European.
+Other important languages spoken here include Italian and Vietnamese.